Valuation & Deals

 Here is where most A/E firm owners miss the bigger picture: the valuation multiple only tells part of the story.
 How the deal is structured determines how much cash the seller actually receives and when.

-Transactions are arranged so that the seller receives payment at closing.
-When necessary, a limited seller note of about 5% may be included.
-In such cases, approximately 95% of the proceeds are paid at closing.
-Without a seller note, 100% of the proceeds are paid at closing.
+Transactions are arranged so that the seller is paid in cash at closing.
+When necessary, a limited seller note of about 5% may be included as a standby note, but the deal is built around getting the owner paid at the closing table rather than over years.

 SBA loans require a 10% equity injection.
-In some cases, the buyer covers the full amount; in others, the equity is split between the buyer and the seller, often 5% each.
+In some cases the buyer covers the full amount; in others, the buyer brings as little as 5%.

 This is fundamentally different from ESOP structures, where sellers often receive 30–40% at closing and carry significant seller financing risk for years.
 Traditional ESOPs cost $150,000 to $300,000+ to set up, have high annual maintenance costs, and work best for firms with gross sales over $15,000,000.